maktukmak/NNMC/README.md

 # Neural-Network-Matrix-Completion
-This is a Tensorflow implementation of the paper "A Neural Net Framework for Accumulative Feature-based Matrix Completion".
-Please cite the paper in your publications if you find the source code useful to your research.
+This is Tensorflow implementation of the paper "A Neural Net Framework for Accumulative Feature-based Matrix Completion".
+Please cite the paper in your publication if you find the source code useful for your research.

-# Installation
-Install tensorflow.

 # Model
-The framework provides the completion of matrices with missing values.
-The entries of samples are assumed to be real valued.
-The framework introduces seperate neural network models for each feature column.
-Update is performed on each iteration by exploiting models right after all models are trained.
+The framework impute missing values of given matrix.
+The values are assumed to be real valued.
+The framework introduces seperate neural network for each feature column.
+Update is performed at each iteration by exploiting the model right after all networks are trained.

 # Dataset
-Benchmark dataset is Protein dataset which is provided beside the code.
+Protein dataset is provided as an example usage.

-# Training and Testing
-To run the algorithm with protein dataset:

-python nnmc_model_protein.py

-The user changable parameters of the framework are placed in nnmc_model_protein.py as exp_params and opt_params.